saketjha34/Python-Deep-Learning-Projects/Bone Fracture Classification(Multi Region)/README.md

 ## Contributing

 Contributions are welcome!
-Please fork the repository, create a new branch, and submit a pull request with your changes.
-Ensure your code follows the repository's style guidelines and includes appropriate tests.
+If you have any improvements or new models to add, please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -am 'Add new feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Create a new Pull Request.

 ## License